taviso/ctftool/README.md

 ctf> script .\scripts\ctf-consent-system.ctf
 ```

-This will wait for the UAC dialog to appear, compromise it
-and start a shell.
+This will wait for the UAC dialog to appear, compromise it and start a shell.

 In fact, the exploit code is split into two stages that you can use
 independently.

-Most CTF clients can be compromised, as the kernel forces most applications
+Most CTF clients can be compromised, as the kernel forces applications that draw
-that draw windows to load the vulnerable library.
+windows to load the vulnerable library.

 Simply connect to a session, select a client to compromise (use the `scan` and
 `thread` commands, or just `wait`), then: